 • Survey students using the Healthy Minds Survey to examine student attitudes, awareness and behavior related to mental health issues both at the beginning of the program and then again after three years.

-• Receive a campus visit from a JED Campus Subject Matter Expert (SME) to discuss the feedback report, generate improvement goals and develop action steps that serve as a roadmap to implement change on campus.
-Following the second assessment, the SME will again meet with the interdisciplinary team to discuss sustainability of implemented campus change.
+• Receive a campus visit from a JED team members to discuss the feedback report, generate improvement goals and develop action steps that serve as a roadmap to implement change on campus.
+Following the post-assessment, the SME will again meet with the interdisciplinary team to discuss sustainability of implemented campus change.

 • Receive ongoing support from a dedicated JED Campus Advisor who provides guidance and resources to help each school achieve its goals.